oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-devops-build-pipeline.md

 You do not need to run a YUM package manager command manually.

 RPMs for Oracle GraalVM are available with the package names `graalvm-17-native-image`, `graalvm-20-native-image`, and `graalvm-21-native-image`.
-Each package includes both JDK and Natime Image.
+Each package includes the JDK and Native Image.

 To install and use Oracle GraalVM in your DevOps Build Pipeline, update your build specification file as shown in the following example.